bornon13oct/MovingMachine/README.md

 ## Part 2: One that displays to us the health of the running machine

+To see the live demo of this webpage got to : https://rocky-ocean-23308.herokuapp.com/health

 This is a separate page where we get to see the health of our machine.
 This page gets continuously updated with values and machine status, as we switch on/off and control the speed of our